-This week, in partnership with Book Trust and as part of their BookBuzz campaign, we will be gifting our Year 7 and 8 students with a book of thier choice to expand their own library and enhance their love for reading.
+In December, in partnership with Book Trust and as part of their BookBuzz campaign, we gifted our Year 7 and 8 students with a book of thier choice to expand their own library and enhance their love for reading.

 The Collective Reading Strategy at Baysgarth School